Nakagusuku, Okinawa

 Nakagusuku (中城村, Nakagusuku-son) is a village located in Nakagami District, Okinawa Prefecture, Japan.
-As of 2016, the village has an estimated population of 20,030 and a density of 1,300 persons per km².
-The total area is 15.46 km².
+As of 1 August 2024, the village has an estimated population of 22,647 and a density of 1,465 persons per km2.
+The total area is 15.53 km2.
 The ruins of a gusuku (Ryukyuan castle), Nakagusuku Castle, are also in this village.
 It is famous for its ancient Chinese dance, Tafaku, which has been handed down for generations.
-The village is well known among Okinawans as an agricultural farming village, with its staple crop being sugar cane (Okinawan: wuuji.
+The village is an agricultural village, with its main crop being sugar cane (Okinawan: wuuji.
 Japanese: satokibi).
 It is also known for its white or yellow colored carrots.
 Ryukyu University is partially located within Nakagusuku, and partially in the neighboring town of Nishihara.
 Nakagusuku features one of the largest percentages of people of Okinawan descent who immigrated overseas out of all the districts in Okinawa.

 Geography

 Nakagusuku village is made up of 18 different aza (Okinawan: mura).
 Every aza has its own unique subculture.
 The 18 azas are: Arakachi, Asado, Haama, Iiju, Isshado, Kita Haama, Kita Uebaru, Kuba, Minami Haama, Minami Uebaru, Noborimate, Soeishi, Touma, Tsuha, Tumai (Tomari), Ukuma (Okuma), Wooki (Wauke), Yagi.

 Hills (or small mountains) make up most of Nakagusuku's western and north-western land area.
 The land towards to ocean is mostly flat, providing ample room for farming.
 Since ancient times Nakagusuku's shorelines have provided an abundance of fish, seaweed, salt, and other sea products, for the people of the village.

-Nakagusuku is bordered by Kita Nakagusuku to the north, Nishibaru (Nishihara) to the Southwest, and Jinoon (Ginowan) to the west.
+Nakagusuku is bordered by Kitanakagusuku to the north, Nishihara (Nishibaru) to the Southwest, and Ginowan (Jinoon) to the west.
 To the east lies Nakagusuku Bay.